YosysHQ/nextpnr/docs/python.md

 A `PortRef` has three fields:
     - `cell`: a reference to the cell the port is on
     - `port`: the name of the port
-    - `budget`: the timing budget of the port

 ### Accessing cells